kohlrabi-schnitzel-schnell-und-einfach

 Step 6 of 12:

-Beat the eggs and mix with the milk.
+Crack the eggs and whisk them with the milk.
 Pour the mixture into a deep plate.

 Step 7 of 12:

-Mix the breadcrumbs with salt, pepper, and paprika powder and spread on a plate.
+Mix the breadcrumbs with salt, pepper, and paprika powder and spread them on a plate.

 Step 8 of 12:

-Now dredge the kohlrabi slices first in flour, shake off excess flour, and then dip them in the egg-milk mixture.
+First coat the kohlrabi slices in flour, shake off any excess, then dip them into the egg-milk mixture.

 Step 9 of 12:

-Then coat them in the seasoned breadcrumbs, pressing lightly.
+Then coat them in the seasoned breadcrumbs and press them down lightly.

 Step 10 of 12:

-Heat a non-stick pan with oil.
-Fry the kohlrabi cutlets in it for about 3 minutes on both sides until the breading is golden brown.
+Heat oil in a non-stick Frying Pan.
+Fry the kohlrabi schnitzels in it for about 3 minutes on each side, until the coating is golden brown.

 Step 11 of 12:

-Finally, pat off excess fat with a paper towel.
+Finally, dab off the excess fat with kitchen paper.

 Step 12 of 12:

-Serve the cutlet with a suitable side dish.
+Serve the schnitzel with a suitable side dish.

 RECIPES